 The white serpentine mouse was carved by Michael Coble, 2.25 inches long and $60.
-The turquoise spotted bear is 1.5 inches long.
-By Donovan Laiwakete, $45.
 Carol Martinez made this turquoise horse. (fun fact; There is an old 45 in my record collection with the Navajo song: Turquoise Horse, on one side - and My One-Eyed Ford on the other) This turquoise horse measures 2 inches long and is $80.
-A wonderful onyx bear by Leland Boone.
-2 by 1.5 inches. $60.
+A Scottish Terrier by Felissa Martin, 1 3/8 inches long and $36.
+The wormhole jasper turtle was carved by Ron Lunasee, 2 inches long and $60.

 A jasper cat by Kenny Chavez.
 2 5/8 inches high and $36.
 An onyx coyote by James Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 This one is 2.5 inches high and $75.
-The jasper prairie dog was carved by Tony Mackel.
-It is 2.5 inches high and $45.
+At right are two views of an antler cat by Robert Weahkee.
+2 3/8 inches high and SOLD.

 Brian Yatsattie made this Picasso marble turtle who appears to have hunkered down until the election year is over… 3 by 1.75 inches. .75 inch thick. $400.
 A frog also by Brian, carved of natural turquoise from the Sleeping Beauty Mine in Arizona.
 1 7/8 inches long. $475.

 A curpite horned lizard by Nelson Yatsattie.
 3.5 inches long. $260.
-Next is an onyx mountain lion by Loubert & Rosella Soseeah, it is just over 2 inches long and $50.
 The calcite mountain lion in the two photos at right is by Daryl Shack Sr. 3 inches long and $110.

 By Leland Boone and Daphne Quam, a paint stone bushy tail has real character: at left he seems serious: sniffing the wind.
 From the other side the stone showed one happy smiling bushytail.
 3 inches long and $65.
-In the two photos at right is a marble horse carved by Bryston Bowannie.
-This one is 3.25 inches high and $90.
+In the two photos at right is a Picasso marble canine carved by Cody Nastacio.
+This one is 3.75 inches from snout to tail and SOLD.

 By Robert Weahkee and all carved of antler.
 Left to right: an owl 4 inches tall $145.
 A double owl 5 inches, $300.
 A raccoon 3.5 inches high and $110.
 A rabbit measuring 2 5/8 inches high and $160.

 A frog carved from a piece of jasper that has a natural stripe of what looks to be opal.
 By Herbert Him, this one is 2.75 inches long and $165.
-A little lion by Robert Weahkee, carved from the base of an antler, is 1.5 inches high and $130.
+A turtle carved from antler by Joshua Qualo.
+3 3/8 inches long and $110.

 Three views of a nicely detailed carving of an eagle with a snake in its talons.
 (Click for larger views).
 By Wilfred Cheama, this one has a wingspan of just under 2.25 inches and is $240.